 For those considering joining this effort this year, we welcome your help in harvesting or garden maintenance chores on Saturday morning.
 Read through the Adopt-a-Plot Agreement Form for more information.
 For those interested in adopting a plot, submit the signed form (without payment) to assume a place on the waiting list.

 Great things are happening with the Community Harvest Garden:

 Community Harvest, our community garden ministry and outreach program, was launched in 2007 with fourteen plots maintained, individually or in groups, by members of Community Unitarian Universalist Church.
 Thanks to your moral support, sweat equity, and seed money, it was a huge success.
 349.4 pounds of fresh produce were shared with the community: 167.4 pounds to God's Food Pantry, City House and Samaritan Inn - 182 pounds reported shared with neighbors in need, AIDS hospice in South Dallas and the local fire station.
-We have 22 gardeners, several of whom are our neighbors, growing vegetables in an earth friendly way to share with the community.
+We had 22 gardeners, several of whom were our neighbors, growing vegetables in an earth friendly way to share with the community.